Home / Services / AI & Automation

 Why this happens

-In the last two years AI has moved from a research question to a sales push.
-Every Microsoft partner brings up Copilot, every consultant has an AI roadmap in their portfolio, and at the same time the expectation from management, boards and family shareholders rises: “We have to do something.”
-What rarely happens is the sober question of where AI actually takes work off in concrete operations — and where it remains an expensive toy that lies in the drawer after three months.
+In the last two years, AI has gone from a research question to a sales push.
+Every Microsoft partner brings up Copilot, every consultant has an AI roadmap in their portfolio, and at the same time the expectations of management, boards and family shareholders keep rising: “We have to do something here.”
+What rarely happens is the sober question of where AI actually takes work off people’s hands in your specific operation — and where it remains an expensive toy that ends up in a drawer after three months.

-On top of that: most Mittelstand companies don’t have their data in the state modern AI tools need.
-Copilot can only be as good as the SharePoint permissions it sits on top of — and in many companies these permissions have grown over years and no one wants to touch them.
-If Copilot is then “successfully” introduced, it suddenly sees personnel data, payroll or board minutes it shouldn’t see.
-That’s not an AI problem, it’s a data foundations problem — but it only becomes visible through the AI.
+On top of that, most Mittelstand companies don’t have their data in the state modern AI tools need.
+Copilot can only be as good as the SharePoint permissions it sits on top of — and in many companies those permissions have grown organically over years and nobody wants to touch them.
+If Copilot then gets “successfully” rolled out, it suddenly makes personnel files, payroll data or board minutes findable — documents that far too many people have long had access to through overly broad permissions.
+That’s not an AI problem, it’s a data-foundations problem — but it only surfaces because of the AI.

 And finally: AI is not the same as automation.
-A lot of what is sold today as an “AI project” is at its core a workflow problem — a recurring procedure that was never cleanly mapped, and for which now a large language model is supposed to be harnessed because it sounds more impressive than “Power Automate”.
-We deliberately separate the two worlds: AI where language and ambiguity are in play, classical automation where the process is actually clear and just never consistently implemented.
+A lot of what is sold today as an “AI project” is at its core a workflow problem — a recurring procedure that was never cleanly mapped, and for which a large language model is now supposed to be harnessed because that sounds more impressive than “Power Automate”.
+We deliberately keep the two worlds apart: AI where language and ambiguity are involved, classic automation where the process is actually clear and simply never got implemented consistently.

-Microsoft 365 Copilot — when it really makes sense
+Microsoft 365 Copilot — when it genuinely makes sense

-Before we book a Copilot license, we check two things with you: what your SharePoint permissions look like, and which data in your tenant is actually classified.
-If permissions have grown wild, Copilot sees things it shouldn’t — and the question “How high was management’s last bonus?” suddenly becomes answerable for every person in the company.
-First get the data basis in order, then Copilot.
-And even then not for everyone, but for the roles in which text work, research and summarization occur daily — sales, marketing, management, back office with high mail volume.
+Before we book a single Copilot license, we check two things with you: what your SharePoint permissions look like, and which data in your tenant is classified at all.
+If permissions have grown wild, Copilot makes documents findable that were never meant for everyone — and the question “How big was management’s last bonus?” suddenly becomes answerable for far too many people in the company.
+First get the data foundation in order, then Copilot.
+And even then not for everyone, but for the roles where text work, research and summarization are part of the daily routine — sales, marketing, management, back office with heavy mail volume.

-Employees ask a subject-matter question in Teams, and the answer comes from the company’s knowledge — from SharePoint, from the DMS, from the wiki, with cited sources.
-Technically that builds on Azure AI Search and a classic RAG pattern (Retrieval-Augmented Generation): the AI doesn’t generate an answer from thin air, but first finds the matching documents in your inventory and formulates the answer along these sources.
-How you notice it’s due: when new employees need three weeks until they know where which document sits — and the old hands carry the knowledge in their heads.
+Employees ask a subject-matter question in Teams, and the answer comes from the company’s own knowledge — from SharePoint, the DMS, the wiki, with cited sources.
+Technically this builds on Azure AI Search and a classic RAG pattern (retrieval-augmented generation): the AI doesn’t generate an answer from thin air, but first finds the matching documents in your repository and formulates the answer along those sources.
+How you can tell it’s needed: when new employees take three weeks to learn where documents live — and the old hands carry the knowledge in their heads.

 Workflow automation (Power Automate / n8n)

 The less glamorous but usually more rewarding part.
-Recurring procedures that today run via mail distribution lists, Excel sheets and shouting become defined workflows: quote dispatch with automatic filing in the DMS, order confirmation with feedback to sales, onboarding of a new employee with license assignment, group membership and device preparation.
-We use what fits the situation — Power Automate, if you are in the Microsoft world anyway, n8n for more open scenarios or when you want to stay independent.
+Recurring procedures that today run on mail distribution lists, Excel sheets and word of mouth become defined workflows: quote dispatch with automatic filing in the DMS, order confirmation with feedback to sales, onboarding a new employee with license assignment, group memberships and device preparation.
+We use what fits the situation — Power Automate if you’re in the Microsoft world anyway, n8n for more open scenarios or when you want to stay independent.

 Ticket triage & classification

-Incoming service-desk tickets get pre-classified (category, urgency, likely resolution path), briefly summarized and routed to the right place.
+Incoming service-desk tickets are pre-classified (category, urgency, likely resolution path), briefly summarized and routed to the right place.
 For recurring standard questions — password, VPN, printer — the system suggests a resolution path that the responsible person only needs to confirm.
 The human stays in the loop.
-How you notice it: when your first line consists 70 percent of the same five topics and nobody has time anymore for the really interesting tickets.
+How you can tell: when 70 percent of your first-line workload is the same five topics and nobody has time left for the genuinely interesting tickets.

-Governance — what AI may see, what not
+Governance — what the AI gets to see, and what it doesn’t

 The invisible but decisive part.
-Data classification (what is public, internal, confidential, strictly confidential), Sensitivity Labels in M365, prompt filters and an audit trail for AI usage.
-Plus clear ground rules for employees: what may go into ChatGPT, what may not, which internal tools are available.
-That’s the answer to the question your data protection officer will ask you anyway in the coming months.
+Data classification (what is public, internal, confidential, strictly confidential), sensitivity labels in M365, prompt filters and an audit trail for AI usage.
+Plus clear ground rules for employees: what may go into ChatGPT, what may not, and which internal tools are available.
+This is the answer to the question your data protection officer is going to ask you in the coming months anyway.

 Where AI doesn’t help today — the honest answer

-AI is not a panacea, and we often say in the initial conversation: “This goes better today with a 50-line Power Automate flow than with an LLM.”
+AI is not a cure-all, and we’ll say it openly in the initial conversation: “This is better solved today with a 50-line Power Automate flow than with an LLM.”
 For example:

-A sentence we often say: if your sales team writes 50 quotes per week and 90 percent of them differ only in quantities and prices, you don’t need AI — you need a clean template and a Power Automate flow.
-AI makes the difference where language really varies, where documents look different, where questions are ambiguous.
-There it is a lever.
-With fixed patterns it is the expensive detour.
+A sentence that comes up a lot here: if your sales team writes 50 quotes a week and 90 percent of them differ only in quantities and prices, you don’t need AI — you need a clean template and a Power Automate flow.
+AI makes the difference where language genuinely varies, where documents look different every time, where questions are ambiguous.
+That’s where it’s a lever.
+With fixed patterns, it’s the expensive detour.

 What you should look out for — even if you don’t go with us